 Substance Use Disorders (SUDs) affect a person’s brain and behavior, leading to their inability to control their use of substances like drugs, alcohol, or medications.
+Overcoming an SUDs can be an immense challenge, but with realistic goals, support, and the help of caring professionals, addiction recovery can be achieved.

-Overcoming an SUDs can be an immense challenge, but with realistic goals, support, and the help of caring professionals, it can be accomplished.
-The Blanchard Institute offers a wide range of comprehensive, individualized outpatient treatment programs for substance use and mental health disorders, including Outpatient Detox, Partial Hospitalization, Intensive Outpatient, and Outpatient treatment.
+The Blanchard Institute offers a wide range of comprehensive, individualized outpatient treatment programs with or without supportive housing for substance use and mental health disorders.
+Located in the Charlotte, NC and Lake Norman, NC, these programs include Outpatient Detox, Partial Hospitalization, Intensive Outpatient, Sober Living, and Alumni Services.

 After working closely with this team for over a year, I am thoroughly impressed.
-With their patient centered approach, experienced staff, efficient operations and fantastic moral compass that they built around, it doesn’t get much better.
+With their patient-centered approach, experienced staff, efficient operations and fantastic moral compass that they built around, it doesn’t get much better.
 This is exactly where I would send a loved one as they are in good hands.

 Justin